JetBrains-Research/KEEPs/KEEP.md

 val c = a??.toString()
 ```

-To destruct error union, common `when` expression may be used:
+To destruct error union, common `when` expression may be utilized:

 ```kotlin
 fun foo(val content: String | ConnectionError | DbError): Int? | OtherError =